Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 - the cost of mistakes is very high;
 - possibilities for fixing bugs are limited;
-- the area is evolving constantly with new vulnerabilities being discovered;
+- the area is evolving constantly, with new vulnerabilities being discovered regularly;
 - malicious parties deliberately try to break your smart contracts and steal the money.

 Therefore, it is not sufficient to defend your code against known vulnerabilities.